IoT Device Security: Change Defaults, Stay Protected

 Securing Your Router

 Your router is the gateway to all IoT devices on your network.
-Securing it is critical for protecting every connected device.
+If the router's security is weak, every connected device is at risk.

-- Use WPA3 encryption for Wi-Fi (or WPA2 if WPA3 is not available)
+- Set Wi-Fi encryption to WPA3 (or WPA2 if WPA3 is not supported)

-- Disable WPS (Wi-Fi Protected Setup) as it has known vulnerabilities
+- Disable WPS (Wi-Fi Protected Setup) due to its known vulnerabilities

 - Keep the router firmware up to date

-- Change the default SSID to something that doesn't reveal the router model
+- Change the default SSID to a name that doesn't reveal the router model

 Take Action Now